solkem/edgechain/README.md

 # EdgeChain 🌾

-**Privacy-Preserving AI for Farmers on Midnight Network**
+**Privacy-Preserving IoT and AI for Farmers on Midnight Network**

-EdgeChain is a decentralized federated learning platform that brings AI-powered agricultural predictions to farmers while protecting sensitive farm data through zero-knowledge proofs.
+EdgeChain is a decentralized IoT and federated learning platform that brings AI-powered agricultural predictions to farmers while protecting sensitive farm data through zero-knowledge proofs.

 ## 🎉 Live Deployment on Midnight Network